Skip to content

 We offer a range of resources from general structure prediction methods to specialized tools.
 These can be accessed on your local computer, using cloud solutions, or in high-performance computing environments.

-• For specialized tasks beyond the capabilities of general methods we offer custom solutions, to find the best model for your project!
+We offer support in using and interpreting the results of general models such as AlphaFold3 or Boltz-1.
+For specialized tasks beyond the capabilities of general methods we offer custom solutions, to find the best method for your project!

-Infrastructure
+Computational Infrastructure

-• Cloud computing: We offer support and share best practices around the existing cloud computing options, such as the AlphaFold3 server or the ProteinAI service for Boltz-1 and AlphaFold2.
+Regarding cloud computing, we offer support and share best practices around the existing cloud computing options, such as the AlphaFold3 server or the ProteinAI service for Boltz-1 and AlphaFold2.

 Are you new to the world of bioinformatics and not sure where to start?
 Don't worry, we've got you covered!
 The EMBL-EBI offers an excellent resource for beginners with their online course "Bioinformatics for the terrified".
 This course provides broad overview of how computers are used in biology, covering the basics and beyond.
 It's the perfect starting point for anyone looking to dip their toes into the world of bioinformatics.